movcmpret/ezovpn/README.md

 3. Enjoy ezOVPN :-)

 # 'I want to know what I am doing' guide
-Unfortunately, ezOVPN needs to be executed as root, because it is interacting with the OpenVPN CLI, which creates a TUN/TAP interface and a local TCP server called [Management Interface](https://openvpn.net/community-resources/management-interface/).
+__Important:__ Unfortunately, ezOVPN needs to be executed as root, because it is interacting with the OpenVPN CLI, which creates a TUN/TAP interface and a local TCP server called [Management Interface](https://openvpn.net/community-resources/management-interface/).

+__ezOVPN is still an unstable and unsecure software, so please be careful and don't use this software, unless you operate on a safe environment.
+Keep in mind, that you use this software at your own risk.
+I don't give any warartny__